hashicorp/terraform/website/source/docs/providers/consul/d/keys.html.markdown

 # consul\_keys

-`consul_keys` reads values from the Consul key/value store.
+The `consul_keys` resource reads values from the Consul key/value store.
-This is a powerful way dynamically set values in templates.
+This is a powerful way to  This is a powerful way dynamically set values in templates.dynamically set values in templates.

 ## Example Usage